 2.)
 The collared peccary is crepuscular (awake during twilight hours).
 Collared peccaries sleep inside burrows, under the roots of trees, or in caves during the evening.

 3.)
 Peccaries are omnivores (they eat both plant and animal matter).
 Although their primary diet is plant based: seeds, prickly pears, beans, berries, roots, and tubers.
-They will supplement their diet with carrion, insects, and lizards.
+They will supplement their diet with insects, lizards, and carrion (dead animal matter).

 4.)
 Collared peccaries are very territorial and viciously defend their group and young!